Brown Sugar Shortbread Cookies

 - In a food processor, pulse flour brown sugar, and salt together until well combined.
 Add butter chunks and vanilla to dry ingredients and pulse together until a dough forms into one ball.
 Try not to overwork the dough, but keep in mind this dough is dry and will take more time to come together than some.
 Flatten dough out into a disk and refrigerate for at least 30 minutes.

-- Baked for 13-15 minutes, or just until edges have set.
-Cool on a cooling rack.
-If desired, drizzle with warmed ganache or melted dipping chocolate nibs.
-(See Notes)
+- Baked for about 12 minutes or just until edges have set.
+Cool on a cooling rack and if desired, drizzle with warmed chocolate.

 - For cinnamon brown sugar shortbread, sprinkle cookies liberally with cinnamon and sugar mixture before baking.
 If chocolate dipped brown sugar shortbread cookies is what you’re after, apply after cookies have been baked and cooled.

-- The cookies as photographed were rolled to 1/4″ thickness and cut with a 3″ biscuit cutter.
-For a more traditional shortbread cookie shape, roll thicker, to 1/2″, and cut with a smaller 2 1/2″ round cutter.
+- The cookies as photographed were rolled to 1/4″ thickness and cut with a 2-1/2″ biscuit cutter.
+For a more traditional shortbread cookie shape, roll a smidge thicker and cut with a smaller 2″ round cutter.
 Any shape cookie cutter will do.
 Baking time will differ based on cookie shape so keep an eye on them in the oven and remove when edges are set and are just barely beginning to brown.

 Recipe Adapted From: Emeril Lagasse